Black Savannahians haunted by memory of mosquito experiment

 THE DOWNSIDE OF WAIT AND SEE

-While Blacks make up 32.6% of the state’s population, they account for 36% of all COVID-19 deaths and make up the majority of deaths in those under age 60, according to an analysis of Georgia Department of Public Health data by The Augusta Chronicle earlier this month.
+While Blacks make up 32.6% of the state’s population, they account for 36% of all COVID-19 deaths and make up most deaths in those under age 60, according to an analysis of Georgia Department of Public Health data by The Augusta Chronicle earlier this month.

-More:How to find a local COVID vaccine provider in Georgia counties, cities

 Those data hold true in Chatham County, too.
 As of Wednesday, 46% of the 298 COVID deaths in Chatham were Blacks and 51% whites.
 The county is 41% Black and 48% white, according to the U.S. Census Bureau.